-The online education emphasis area will help you develop the knowledge and skills needed to design and provide effective online learning experiences in a variety of settings.
+The Online Education emphasis area prepares you to design, develop, and provide effective online learning experiences in a variety of settings.

-The online education program focuses on the following competencies:
+The Online Education emphasis area focuses on the following competencies:

 - Designing online learning environments, activities, and assessments for meaningful learning

 - Promoting student engagement and motivation in online learning environments

 - Understanding unique characteristics of online learning environments

 - Selecting appropriate technology tools and learning objects to support online learners

 - Using learning management systems to support and deliver online learning

 - Seeking for and evaluating Internet-based information and resources that can be used to enhance online learning